Two-site entanglement in the two-dimensional Hubbard model: Introduction

 Similarly limited to small two-dimensional systems, and by entanglement itself \cite{gauvin-ndiaye_mott_2023}, are matrix product state (MPS) methods.
 Nevertheless, they have provided an in-depth analysis of momentum space entanglement in the ground state of the two-dimensional Hubbard model \cite{ehlers_entanglement_2015}.

-Besides these examples, entanglement has been studied quite intensively in the one-dimensional Hubbard model \cite{roosz_two-site_2024, Rohshap_QTTD,gu_entanglement_2004,abaach_long_2023,lo_schiavo_quantum_2023,wang_entanglement_2025,Consiglio_2025}.
+Besides these examples, entanglement has been studied quite intensively in the one-dimensional Hubbard model \cite{roosz_two-site_2024, Rohshap_2025_QTTD,gu_entanglement_2004,abaach_long_2023,lo_schiavo_quantum_2023,wang_entanglement_2025,Consiglio_2025}.
 Additionally, logarithmic corrections to the area law have been detected on the honeycomb lattice \cite{demidio_universal_2024}, and the entanglement spectra of exact excited eigenstates have been analyzed \cite{vafek_entanglement_2017}.
-On the practical side, the study of entanglement can be relevant, among others, to detect phase transitions \cite{DeChiara_2018,Rohshap_QTTD} and in quantum metrology \cite{DeChiara_2018}.
+On the practical side, the study of entanglement can be relevant, among others, to detect phase transitions \cite{DeChiara_2018,yamashika_quantum_2025} and in quantum metrology \cite{DeChiara_2018}. {In general, entanglement offers a new, augmented perspective for understanding solid state phenomena.} {Turning to the two-site approach in particular, which is at the focus of this paper, it has been used to investigate ground state phase transitions and crossovers \cite{Rohshap_2025_QTTD}, can provide valuable insights for the optimization of MPS based numerical algorithms \cite{barcza_quantum-information_2011}.
+Finally, for spin systems, it has been shown that entanglement between pairs of lattice sites can be extracted and used for quantum information processing \cite{chiara_scheme_2006}.}

 In this paper, we aim at studying the spatial structure of entanglement in the two-dimensional Hubbard model at finite temperatures.
 To this end, we calculate the two- and four-point Green's functions with the parquet dynamical vertex approximation ($p$D\textGamma A)~\cite{toschi_dynamical_2007,Valli2015,rohringer_diagrammatic_2018}.
 From these we obtain, with the methodology developed in Ref.~\onlinecite{roosz_two-site_2024}, the two-site reduced density matrix (2s-RDM) $\rho_{i,j}$ for two lattice sites $i,j$ at arbitrary distance, see Fig.~\ref{Fig_explanation}.
-The 2s-RDM allows us in turn to calculate bi-partite entanglement measures such as the mutual information $I_{ij}$ \cite{zurek_information_1983,barnett_entropy_1989} and the (fermionic) negativity $N^F_{ij}$\cite{peres_separability_1996,horodecki_separability_1996, shapourian_entanglement_2019, shapourian_partial_2017}.
+The 2s-RDM allows us in turn to calculate bi-partite entanglement measures such as the mutual information $I_{ij}$ \cite{zurek_information_1983,barnett_entropy_1989} and the (fermionic) negativity $N^F_{ij}$ \cite{peres_separability_1996,horodecki_separability_1996, shapourian_entanglement_2019, shapourian_partial_2017}.